ZhanzhouFeng/Pytorch-Implement-Faster-High-Res-Neural-Inpainting/README.md

   # For your convenience, we provide Street pictures not in the training set for you to run the
   # demo in the folder "For_test"
 ```
-- The results will be in the result fold which including some intermediate results.
+- The results will be in the  folder "pic_result" which including some intermediate results.
 The final reulst will be named as "result".

 ### Reference